 Yield 3-4 servings

-You can't go wrong with a big bowl of pasta with roasted / blistered cherry tomatoes.
+You can't go wrong with a big bowl of pesto pasta with roasted / blistered cherry tomatoes.
 This recipe uses roasted garlic pesto which is creamy, tasty and naturally vegan.
 The cherry tomatoes are blistered and intensely flavorful too.
 You'll be hooked on this simple vegetarian pasta dinner.
 Best served with a glass of wine!

 - 500g (18oz) package of spaghetti